There is a thin line that differentiates investing and gambling.

 - The Gambler: Though I am fond of gambling, I rarely put real money down.
 Aside from occasional friendly poker games, I have only participated in a few “real money” tournaments, none with a buy-in of more than $5.
 I too caught the online poker bug a while back, but I only funded an account with $25.

 The Investor: I am a conservative investor, but an investor nevertheless.
 I have roughly $3,000 in a Roth IRA invested in mutual funds and ETFs, nothing yet in individual stocks.
 I believe investing is necessary in order to prosper, but I take the safe approach by investing in index funds.
+You can do the same by investing in a robo-advisor that’s trained to mitigate risk.
+Wealthfront, for example, employs tax-loss harvesting and other money-saving methods to make sure you’re investing wisely.

 This evidence is anecdotal, sure, but I believe that the way a person gambles can predict how that person will invest, and vice versa.